RefNull/SunshineAppExport/README.md

 # SunshineAppExport - FORK

-This is a SIMPLE fork of [MichaelMKenny's SunshineAppExport](https://github.com/MichaelMKenny/SunshineAppExport) addon that simply adds Sunshine prep-CMD DO and UNDO Path Selection in export prompt.
+This is a SIMPLE fork of [MichaelMKenny's SunshineAppExport](https://github.com/MichaelMKenny/SunshineAppExport) addon for Playnite that adds Sunshine prep-CMD DO and UNDO Path Selection in Game export prompt.

 **Updated Export Window**